toebeann/SnapBuilder/README.md

 From SnapBuilder 2.0 onwards, SnapBuilder will no longer be released as a mod for [QModManager](https://www.nexusmods.com/subnautica/mods/201).
 Moving forward, SnapBuilder will be released as a [BepInEx](https://www.nexusmods.com/subnautica/mods/1108) plugin.

-This change is to facilitate compatibility with the Subnautica 2.0 Living Large update, and is **fully compatible with QModManager!**
+This change is to facilitate compatibility with the Subnautica 2.0 Living Large update.

 ## What is this?